samyakraka2908/Song-Recommendation-System/README.md

 3.Enhance the overall experience of music apps like Spotify, making it more seamless.
 4.Simplify the process of recommending songs based on their favorite artists or beloved tracks.

-This project was a collaborative effort among my colleagues and me."
+This project was a collaborative effort among my colleagues and me.